What is required to teach Hybrid or Online at UW Tacoma?

 What approvals do I need if I want to teach hybrid or online?

 A number of steps are involved for all courses offered in hybrid/online format.
 Be sure to have the permission of your dean/director/chair to develop and offer a course online.

 IF this is anew course never offered in any modality, please have it approved as a UWT course for the catalog first.
-All UW standard paperwork will need to be completed and the course approved before applying to iTech and taking it through review.
-On UW new course paperwork, DL questions are left blank at the UWT campus as we do not participate in the Seattle DL process.
+All UW standard paperwork will need to be completed and the course approved before applying for certification and taking it through review.
+Consult APCC for more information.

 Are there any deadlines I need to keep in mind?

 Check with your program on Time Schedule deadlines.
 Courses must have their mode of instruction determined and approved before the Time Schedule goes live.
 Faculty must be certified prior to teaching their first hybrid or online course.